 Diseases & Conditions : Plastic Surgery

-Management After Surgery
+Management After Hand Surgery

 What can I expect after hand surgery?

 Your hand may be immobilized in a bandage or splint after surgery.
-Your physician will decide the length of time of the immobilization.
+Your doctor will decide the length of time of the immobilization.
 After some surgeries, the hand may be immobilized for months at nighttime to enhance recovery.

 Rehabilitation may be recommended to increase the strength and function of the hand.
 Rehabilitation may include physical therapy and/or occupational therapy.
 A trained specialist will be involved in your care to optimize recovery of the hand.